robertmaynard/Sandbox/README.md

 This is really an exercise in understanding the lack of interaction between toolchains / cross compilation and CMAKE_USER_MAKE_RULES_OVERRIDE

+## CMakeCustomCommandAfterTarget ##
+Show how to make sure a custom command comes between two targets

 ## CMakeDebugLinkFiles ##
 Show how to use write custom CMake code to allow debug information to be removed from a library at install time and placed into a separate file

 ## CMakeEnableC99Manually ##
 Show how to enable C99 and C++11 on files in a target if you can't require